Lifestyle Considerations for Women with PMOS (formerly PCOS): An Ayurvedic Perspective

 - Arrested follicular development (historically described as "ovarian cysts")

-Ayurvedic philosophy teaches us to look beyond symptoms to understand the root causes of imbalance.
+Ayurvedic philosophy looks past symptoms to the root causes of imbalance.
 For PMOS, these may include:

 A weakened digestive fire can lead to the accumulation of toxins (ama) in the body, which may contribute to hormonal imbalances.
-Supporting healthy digestion is fundamental to lifestyle support for women with PMOS (formerly PCOS) in Ayurveda.
+Supporting healthy digestion is central to Ayurvedic lifestyle support for women with PMOS (formerly PCOS).

 Chronic stress disrupts the delicate balance of hormones, particularly cortisol and insulin.
-Ayurveda emphasizes the importance of stress management through practices like meditation, gentle movement, and adequate rest.
+Ayurveda emphasises the importance of managing stress through practices like meditation, gentle movement, and adequate rest.

-Ayurveda recognizes that food is medicine.
-Certain dietary patterns—such as excessive consumption of processed foods, irregular eating times, or foods that don't align with one's constitution—can contribute to hormonal imbalances.
+Ayurveda treats food as medicine.
+Certain dietary patterns, such as eating a lot of processed food, eating at irregular times, or eating foods that don't suit your constitution, can contribute to hormonal imbalances.

 Every woman's PMOS (formerly PCOS) journey is unique.
-An Ayurvedic practitioner begins with a comprehensive assessment that considers:
+An Ayurvedic practitioner starts with a thorough assessment that considers:

 - Your individual constitution (Prakriti)